jbcodeforce/order-producer-python/README.md

     For all webhooks, you must define a Secret with a key named WebHookSecretKey and the value being the value to be supplied when invoking the webhook.
 The webhook definition must then reference the secret.
 The secret ensures the uniqueness of the URL, preventing others from triggering the build.
 The value of the key will be compared to the secret provided during the webhook invocation.
 See [this note](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/triggering_builds.html) for detail.

-1. to trigger a build from local source code
+1. To trigger a build from local source code

   ```
+  oc start-build order-producer-python --from-file=.
   ```

 1. Set environment variables